lakshyarao22/lakshyarao22.github.io/resume.md

 **Tatva IoT** - Virtual Analytics <span style="float: right; ">4 months</span>
 A fullyfleged home automation system which works locally on your network bringing automation in not so luxurious homes.
 Built on ESP32, Arduino IDE and embedded C.

-### EDUCATION

-🎓 Ajay Kumar Garg Engineering College <span style="float: right; ">07/2017-06/2022</span>
-**Electrical And Electronics Engineering**
-Completed my graduation and cured my curiosity to know more about how electricity works.
-Further developed in intrest in field of IoT and Computer Science.

-🖋️ Kendriya Vidyalaya <span style="float: right; ">04/2015-03-2017</span>
-**Science with Maths and Biology**
-Completed my High school and developed an interest in field of science and technology.

-✏️ Kendriya Vidyalaya <span style="float: right; ">04/2005-03/2015</span>
-**Schooling**
-Just Basic schooling.
-Not more or less. 😃

 ### EXPERIENCE

 Security Engineer - **Sify Technologies** <span style="float: right; ">07/2022-Present</span>